-Consequences for Criminal Violations
+Consequences for Criminal Violations of Drug Laws

 Violations of the state's drug laws are punishable by a fine and/or imprisonment.
 Penalties depend on the quantity involved, the criminal record of the violator, and other factors.
 There are additional aggravating factors that can increase any penalty.